 Prepare_the_Flowers

 Good prep leads to better results.
-Start with fresh flowers that are just starting to bloom.
+I make sure to start with fresh flowers that are just starting to bloom.
 Avoid ones that are fully open or already wilting.

 If the flowers are too wet or soft, they may not dry well.
 Clean and dry petals give the best results.
 Steps to follow: